Fall 2019 Racing Team

 click on “Memberships” to open a list of our current programs

-The fall season at WBC is a chance for all students ages 13-18 whose schools do not offer a rowing team to train and race with other athletes from around the region.
-The 2018 season starts Tuesday, September 4th and continues ten weeks, ending Monday, November 12th.
+The fall season at WBC is a chance for all students ages 14-18 whose schools do not offer a rowing team to train and race with other athletes from around the region.
+The 2019 season starts Thursday, September 5th and ends Monday, November 11th.
 We have coaches for both experienced and novice rowers which allows everyone the chance to participate and race no matter their experience level.

-For Fall 2018, high school rowers with NO EXPERIENCE are welcome!
-You will be taught all the basics of rowing and be competing by the end of the season against other new rowers in races around the region.
+For Fall 2019, high school rowers with NO EXPERIENCE are welcome!
+You will be taught all the basics of rowing and by the end of the season compete against other new rowers in races around the region.

 Rowers participating in this program will be expected to: